Supported Postgres versions

 Restart server

-Connect to your Azure Flexible Server Postgres through the admin user and run the below commands:
+Connect to your Azure Flexible Server Postgres through the admin user and run the below commands:-

-Create a Postgres user for exclusively PeerDB.
+Create a dedicated user for PeerDB.

-Grant replication access to this user:
+Grant replication privileges to the user:

-Set wal_sender_timeout
+Set

 The PeerDB user must not be restricted by RLS policies, as it can lead to missing data.
 You can disable RLS policies for the user by running the below command:

+Sometimes to connect to your Postgres database you may need PeerDB to use an SSH tunnel.
+This is typically used when your database is not publicly accessible and you need to connect to it a jump server in your VPC.
 This is done by creating an SSH tunnel to your jump server and then connecting to the database through the tunnel.
-All of this is handled by PeerDB natively.
+All of this is handled by PeerDB natively.1

 Generate a key-pair

-Generate a key-pair using the following command:
+Generate a key-pair using the following command:This will generate a private key (

-) and a public key (peerdb_key.pub
+peerdb_key.pem) and a public key (peerdb_key.pub).2

 Add public key to your jump server

 Add the public key to your jump server.
-This can be done by adding the public key to the ~/.ssh/authorized_keys
+This can be done by adding the public key to the

-file on the jump server.
+~/.ssh/authorized_keys file on the jump server.3

 Add private key to the connection